 If your symposium is publishing an “AT” meeting issue of ECS Transactions (ECST), then yes, you are obligated to submit a full text manuscript to ECST.
 If your symposium is publishing an “AFTER” meeting issue, you may also be obligated to submit your manuscript to ECST; check the Call for Papers for your symposium to see if this is the case.
 Otherwise, all authors are encouraged to submit their papers, but are not obligated to do so.

-If I submit my manuscript to ECS Transactions, can I also submit it to either the Journal of The Electrochemical Society, or Electrochemical and Solid-State Letters?
+If I submit my manuscript to ECS Transactions, can I also submit it to one of the ECS peer-reviewed journals (Journal of The Electrochemical Society, ECS Journal of Solid State Science and Technology, ECS Electrochemistry Letters, or ECS Solid State Letters)?

 Do I have to submit my paper to JES or ESL within six months of the meeting?